tandy1229/nvim/readme.md

 Most of the configurations is inspired by @theniceboy.

-Anyway, it's **AWESOME** !!!

-Just enjoy~~~

 Pros
 ----

-- Nearly make vim like a IDE
+- Nearly make neovim like a IDE
-- extremely helpful
+- helpful improvements
-- run fast with nearly 60 plugins
+- Run fast with nearly 60 plugins
-- integrated with any useful command line tools like [fzf](https://github.com/junegunn/fzf)
+- Integrated with any useful command line tools like [fzf](https://github.com/junegunn/fzf)

 Table of contents
 -----------------